Here’s everything you need to know for the November 8, 2022 election in Butte County.

 Every registered voter will be mailed a Vote-by-Mail ballot by October 10, 2022.

 Ballot Drop Off Box (24 hours)

-Return your Vote-by-Mail ballot at a ballot drop off box at any time.
+Return your Vote-by-Mail ballot at a ballot drop off box at any time by November 8, 8:00 PM.
 Click here for a list of ballot drop box locations.

 Vote In Person